Altinn/altinn-studio-docs/content/altinn-studio/guides/development/options/_index.en.md

 ---
-title: Code lists (options)
+title: Options (code lists)
-linktitle: Code lists
+linktitle: Options
 description: How to configure Options / Code lists for an app?
 toc: true
 weight: 40